Attached and Affiliated Units

 20 March-24 March 1945

-Tank destroyers oftentimes advanced with infantry soldiers to provide protection and added firepower should any infantry unit come up against enemy tanks or armor.
-In many cases however, these tank destroyers provided close fire support to infantry units that were on the move or who were in need of immediate assistance.
-There were two main types of tank destroyer units, the self-propelled and the towed gun units.
-Self-Propelled units were normally guns that were attached or part of a wheeled or tracked vehicle, and therefore much more mobile.
+Tank destroyer units often advanced with infantry to provide protection and added firepower should the infantry unit find itself confronting enemy tanks or other armor forces.
+The tank destroyer units also provided general, close fire support to infantry units that were moving or in need of immediate assistance.
+In the U. S. Army in WWII, there were two main types of tank destroyer units, those with self-propelled guns and those with towed guns.
+Self-Propelled units had guns that were attached or part of a wheeled or tracked vehicle, and therefore much more mobile.
 Towed guns were independent guns that relied on vehicles to move them to a fixed position.

 Photo Credits: